Meat, milk, or wool?

 wooled sheep and traditional high-cost production systems.
 Hair sheep ewes are often lambed on pasture.
 Lambs are commonly grass-finished.
-Hair sheep lambs are usually better suited to the ethnic markets that the commodity markets, which tend to prefer heavy, better-finished lambs.
+Hair sheep lambs are usually better suited to the ethnic markets than the commodity markets, which tend to prefer heavy, better-finished lambs.
 At the same time, hair sheep will also work in more intensive production systems.

 Because hair sheep production continues to grow, there may